anhtu-pham/Parking-Navigation-System/README.md

 Follow the following instructions to prepare for receiving requests with images through event-based methodology and updating real-time image display on website.

+Use AWS EC2 instance that you have already had, or create a new AWS EC2 instance based on this [link](https://aws.amazon.com/ec2/).

 On the AWS EC2 instance terminal, clone the repository, and change to directory for Cloud (AWS EC2 instance) in the repository:
 ```
 git clone git@github.com:anhtu-pham/Parking-Spot-Detection-System.git
 cd Parking-Spot-Detection-System/Cloud_part/
 ```
-In this directory, src provides the entire program needed to run for AWS EC2 instance.
+In this directory, src provides the program needed to run for AWS EC2 instance.
 Change directory into src, ensure that Flask, Flask-SocketIO, OpenCV, NumPy are installed, then provide executable permission for web_driver.py and run this file.
 ```
 cd src/
 chmod a+x web_driver.py